Fundamentals of Damages for Harms to Personal Property

 This lesson serves as background and foundation for other lessons on damages for harms to personal property.
 It deals with general principles and basic measures of damages recoverable for harms to personal property.
-The lessons on harms to possessory interests, harms to integrity interests and harms to the interest in use and enjoyment of personal property all will delve more deeply into the intricacies of damages law in this area.

 Students will first be introduced to the interests of owners of personal property that are compensated in the law of damages.
 Then, in problems which raise some fundamental issues, they will be presented with the basic measures of damages.
 Later, some alternatives to the basic measures will be briefly explored, and students will be introduced to the "Rule of Certainty" in the proof of damages.
 The substantive causes of action available for recovering damages for harms to personal property are ignored in this lesson.